kpantazis/-kpantazis.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.-->

-I am a first year Postdoctoral Fellow in the [Department of Applied Mathematics & Statistics (AMS)](https://engineering.jhu.edu/ams/) at the Whiting School of Engineering, Johns Hopkins University, under the supervision of Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
-My PhD advisor was [Vince Lyzinski](https://www.math.umd.edu/~vlyzinsk/), Associate Professor at the University of Maryland, College Park.
+I am a first year Postdoctoral Fellow in the [Department of Applied Mathematics & Statistics (AMS)](https://engineering.jhu.edu/ams/) at the Whiting School of Engineering, Johns Hopkins University.
+My faculty sponsor is Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
+My PhD advisor is [Vince Lyzinski](https://www.math.umd.edu/~vlyzinsk/), Associate Professor at the University of Maryland, College Park.

-My research areas of interest include Multiscale Statistical Network Inference, Multiple Graph Matching and High-dimensional Data Analysis.
+My research areas of interest include Multiscale Statistical Network Inference, Multiple Graph Matching and Time series of networks.

 # About
 During Summer 2021, I was a research intern at the Computational and Information Sciences Directorate ([CISD](https://www.arl.army.mil/who-we-are/directorates/cisd/)), DEVCOM Army Research Laboratory supervised by Jade Freeman.